bob-firestone/affiliate-resources/README.md

 Dear Affiliate,

-Here are some resources to help promote my ClickBank product:
+Here are some resources to help promote my ClickBank product,

 **"The Ultimate Guide to Job Interview Answers"** - you make $20 per sale.